apache/beam-site/src/documentation/sdks/euphoria.md

 Euphoria support performance optimization called 'Broadcast Hash Join' for the `RightJoin`.
 User can indicate through previous operator's output hint `.output(SizeHint.FITS_IN_MEMORY)` that output `Dataset` of that operator fits in executors memory.
 And when the `Dataset` is used as left input, Euphoria will automatically translated `RightJoin` as 'Broadcast Hash Join'.
 Broadcast join can be very efficient when joining between skewed datasets.

 ### `FullJoin`
 Represents full outer join of two (left and right) datasets on given key producing single new dataset.
 Key is extracted from both datasets by separate extractors so elements in left and right can have different types denoted as `LeftT` and `RightT`.
-The join itself is performed by user-supplied `BinaryFunctor` which consumes one element from both dataset, where both are present only optionally, sharing the sane key.
+The join itself is performed by user-supplied `BinaryFunctor` which consumes one element from both dataset, where both are present only optionally, sharing the same key.
 And outputs result of the join (`OutputT`).
 The operator emits output dataset of `KV<K, OutputT>` type.
 ```java
 // suppose that left contains: [1, 2, 3, 0, 4, 3, 1]
 // suppose that right contains: ["mouse", "rat", "elephant", "cat", "X", "duck"]